efren-palacios/duellinks/_posts/content/reviews/boxes/2018-03-31-valiant-souls.md

 **Kayoh** says:

 Masked Hero
 - The new Masked Hero cards are likely to be the best cards from this box in terms of their impact on the meta.
 The release of the Destiny Hero Structure Deck pushed the Dark City version of this deck to a respectable 'Notable King of Game Deck' level, with cards like {Destiny HERO - Celestial}, {Destiny HERO - Drilldark} and {Destiny HERO - Dangerous} providing a solid draw engine, OTK potential and consistency, but overall still lacked in power to make the tier list.
-With the release of {Mask Change} and {Masked Hero Anki}, this deck definitely has the potential to hit the tier list.
+With the release of {Mask Change} and {Masked HERO Anki}, this deck definitely has the potential to hit the tier list.
 Mask Change is a quick-play spell that allows you to easily summon Anki from the extra deck by sending a dark Hero monster you control, which combos with all the Destiny Heros in this deck.
 Being quick-play means you're able to make an initial attack with your level 4 monsters, and are able to respond with Mask Change if your opponent plays a backrow like {Enemy Controller}/{Wall of Disruption} etc.
 The OTK potential of this deck skyrockets as you can easily get out a 2800 beater that can attack directly (though halved damage).
 Also, if you manage to destroy their monster with Anki, you can search another Mask Change and use it again in the same turn for another Anki.
-- The current Tier 1 deck: [Sea Stealth Attack](/tier-list/sea-stealth-attack/), will have a bad time against this match up. {Destiny HERO - Celestial} will destroy their {Umi} on attack declaration, and then {Mask Change} activated in the Battle Step for a {Masked Hero Anki} to get over the {Citadel Whale} - insane!
+- The current Tier 1 deck: [Sea Stealth Attack](/tier-list/sea-stealth-attack/), will have a bad time against this match up. {Destiny HERO - Celestial} will destroy their {Umi} on attack declaration, and then {Mask Change} activated in the Battle Step for a {Masked HERO Anki} to get over the {Citadel Whale} - insane!
 Expect to see it in next week's [Meta Weekly](/tournaments/meta-weekly/).

 Fabled
 - This archetype is interesting, works similarly to Dark Worlds as Fabled has effects that activate by discarding them.